Skip to main content

 • Description: My JTL Sample App

-• Backend: Node.js (Express + TypeScript)
+• Backend: Node.js (Express + TypeScript) or .NET

 • Frontend: React (Vite + Tailwind + JTL UI)